realazthat/snipinator/README.md

         argument.

   Returns:
-      str | markupsafe.Markup: Returns the output of the command.
+      Union[str, markupsafe.Markup]: Returns the output of the command.
   """
 ````